This post was last updated on October 7th, 2021 at 02:14 pm

 Landlord repair obligations for structure and exterior of the property

 Structure has been defined as ‘those elements of the overall dwelling-house which give it its essential appearance, stability and shape’.
-(Irvine v Moran (1991) 1 E.G.L.R.
-261, approved in Marlborough Park Services v Rowe (2006) 2 E.G.L.R.
-27, CA.)
+(Irvine v Moran 1991.)

-In all cases the structure and exterior of the building also includes but is not limited to windows, window frames, sash window cords, doors, drains, gutters, external pipes, walls and rendering.
+In all cases, the structure and exterior of the building also include, but are not limited to, windows, window frames, sash window cords, doors, drains, gutters, external pipes, walls and rendering.

 Landlord repair obligations for installations

-It is a requirement that installations for the supply of water, gas, electricity, sanitation, hot water and space heating are kept in repair and proper working order.
-The installations will include but are not limited to:
+Installations for the supply of water, gas, electricity, sanitation, hot water and space heating must be kept in repair and proper working order.
+The installations include, but are not limited to:

-A landlord’s repairing obligation does not extend to improving the property beyond what was provided to the tenant when the tenancy commenced.
-This rule does not apply when the repair is not required and as a result of the repair an improvement is achieved.
+A landlord’s repairing obligation does not extend to improving the property beyond what was provided to the tenant when the tenancy started.
+This rule does not apply when a non-required repair is carried out and the property is improved.

 Inspection of a property to carry out landlord repair obligations

-By the landlord granting a tenancy it deprives the landlord himself of the right to possession of the premises during the tenancy.
-If the landlord was to enter without the permission of the tenant, or reserving to himself the right to do so, he is liable to be treated as a trespasser.
+When a landlord grants a tenancy, they essential give up the right to possession of the premises during the tenancy.
+If the landlor enters without the permission of the tenant, they are violating the tenant’s right to quiet enjoyment and will be treated as trespasser.

-It is an implied term of all residential tenancy agreements of less than seven years that the landlord will fulfil his section 11 landlord repair obligations and therefore may enter and inspect the property for repairs upon giving at least 24 hours’ notice in writing.
-In the event that the landlord serves a notice under section 11(6) to inspect the property for repairs but the tenant responds refusing access, the landlord should take court action to enforce his right of entry.
+It is an implied term of all residential tenancy agreements of less than seven years that landlords must give at least 24 hours notice in writing before entering the property for any landlord repair obligations.
+This can be a message or text but must be in writing.
+In the extreme circumstance that the landlord serves a notice under Section 11(6) to inspect the property for repairs but the tenant refuses access, the landlord should take court action to enforce his right of entry.